isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -----------------------

-An important aspect of a well-running DHCP system is an assurance that the data remain consistent.
-However, in some cases it may be convenient to tolerate certain inconsistent data.
-For example, a network administrator that temporarily removed a subnet from a configuration would not want all the leases associated with it to disappear from the lease database.
-Kea has a mechanism to control sanity checks for situations such as this.
+An important aspect of a well-running DHCP system is an assurance that the data remains consistent; however, in some cases it may be convenient to tolerate certain inconsistent data.
+For example, a network administrator who temporarily removes a subnet from a configuration would not want all the leases associated with it to disappear from the lease database.
+Kea has a mechanism to implement sanity checks for situations like this.

 Kea supports a configuration scope called ``sanity-checks``.
 It currently allows only a single parameter, called ``lease-checks``, which